msaraf/kong-ui/README.md

 ## Getting Started

-> This is a temporary and hackish setup, for version 0.1.0 it will more practical
+> This is a temporary and hackish setup, for version 0.1.0 it will be more practical

 1. Clone repo to a dedicated linux server
 2. Install httpd server